 Start Valentine’s Day off right by serving your partner breakfast in bed.
 What could be better than not having to pursue a blurry-eyed search for food and coffee in the morning?
 Surprising your partner with breakfast in bed is sure to put a smile on their face and fill them with feelings of love and appreciation.

-Our Master Chefs’ top breakfast in bed ideas include:
+Our Teaching Chefs’ top breakfast in bed ideas include:

 - French toast with honey or syrup, topped with red berries

 - Smashed avocado on toast, topped with a heart-shaped fried egg

 - Traditional viennoiseries (find out how to make these on our Breakfast Baking short-course)

 Make sure that these dishes are beautifully presented on a tray with a rose for an added touch of romance, and be sure to include their favourite morning beverage for some extra brownie points!